codefresh-io/docs.codefresh.io/_docs/pipelines/annotations.md

 Combine this with the [other filters available for builds]({{site.baseurl}}/docs/pipelines/monitoring-pipelines/#applying-filters-on-the-build-view) to create a customized view of the Builds page.

 1. In the Codefresh UI, from the sidebar, select [**Builds**](https://g.codefresh.io/builds2){:target="\_blank"}.
-1. From the list of filters, select `annotations`, and enter the `Key=Value` pair to filter by.
-For the same Key (name), you can filter by multiple values.
+1. From the list of filters, select `annotations`, and select the annotation to filter by from the list.
+  You can filter by multiple values for the same annotation.

 {% include
 image.html